containers/podman/docs/source/markdown/podman-build.1.md

 registry it is found in as listed in registries.conf.
 Raise an error if not found in the registries, even if the image is present locally.

-If the option is disabled (with *--pull=false*), or not specified, pull the image from the registry only if the image is not present locally.
-Raise an error if the image is not found in the registries.
+If the option is disabled (with *--pull=false*) or not specified, pull the image from the registry only if the image is not present locally.
+Raise an error if the image is not found in the registries and is not present locally.

 #### **--pull-always**